workingDog/kmlToGeojson/README.md

 ## Usage

-To use simply type at the command prompt:
+To use, compile and package the code, then simply type at the prompt:

     Converter kml_file.kml geojson_file.geojson

 where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the GeoJSON results.

+You can also use the "KmlConverter" class in your code, such as:

+    val geojson = KmlConverter().toGeoJson(kml)

+This gives you a GeoJson object, that can easily be converted to JSON, such as:

+    geojson.foreach(obj => println(Json.prettyPrint(Json.toJson(obj))))

+"KmlConverter" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
+See also "TestGeoJson".

+## Compile and package

+The easiest way to compile and package the application is to use [SBT](http://www.scala-sbt.org/).

 ## Status

 work in progress, not tested

-Using scala 2.11.7 and java 8 SDK and SBT.
+Using scala 2.11.7, java 8 and SBT.

 Ringo Wathelet